-Transport equates to over 30% of CO2 emissions.
+Transport equates to over 30% of CO2 emissions and poor air quality.
 Car clubs go some way to reduce overall journey distance and enable the use of more sustainable, low carbon, forms of transport.
-On average one car club car results in 10-20 private cars being taken off the road.
-When a car is purchased trips by public transport reduce by around 80% for the driver and 50% for non drivers.
-A Co-cars member’s independent survey showed a 42% increase in usage of other forms of transport, including buses, with 75% of members driving less often and no one reporting an increase.
+On average, one car club car results in 10-20 private cars being taken off the road.
+When a car is purchased, trips by public transport reduce by around 80% for the driver and 50% for non drivers.
+A Co-cars members independent survey showed a 42% increase in usage of other forms of transport, including buses, with 75% of members driving less often and no one reporting an increase.

 Why does it work?
 Research by the University of Aberdeen has found that car use goes down because: